ashleyb6/to-do/README.md

 name.
 The 'completed' image is called pyimage2.
 Using that knowledge, I decided to add all buttons to a list as tasks were added so I could loop through, tap into each buttons 'image' attribute, and if it matched the name of the 'completed' icon, it would be replaced with the new task and an 'incomplete' icon.
-I also adding a boolean variable called 'keep checking' to exit the for loop once a completed item was found, to ensure all completed items would not be replaced.
+I also added a boolean variable called 'keep_checking' to exit the for loop once a completed item was found, to ensure all completed items would not be replaced.